Generative Systems: Art, Science and Technology: History

-Generative Systems conference and DVD publications at the University of Liverpool, United Kingdmon, the Beatle's old school in the year 1999.
+Generative Systems conference and DVD publications at the University of Liverpool, United Kingdom, the Beatle's old school in the year 1999.

 Sheridan in October 2009 reunited with some Generative Systems students at "The Art of Sonia Landy Sheridan" exhibition at the Hood Museum of Art in Dartmouth College, Hanover (New Hampshire).

-In 2013 at the "Festival of Art and Visual Culture" in Berlin, Transmediale, the curator of the exhibition of the festival, Jacob Lillemose, selected Sonia Sheridan with her solo show "Exhibition Imaging with Machine Processes".
+In 2013, at the "Festival of Art and Visual Culture" in Berlin, Transmediale, the curator of the exhibition of the festival, Jacob Lillemose, selected Sonia Sheridan with her solo show "Exhibition Imaging with Machine Processes".
 The Generative Art of Sonia Landy Sheridan as a researcher and pioneer in new media not only in North America but throughout the world, as well as for her teaching at SAIC, the School of the Art Institute of Chicago.

 Since April 2005, at the Daniel Langlois Foundation for Art, Science, and Technology in Montreal, Canada has the Sonia Landy Sheridan fonds, documentation, archives, texts, digital files and artwork, master videotapes of the program by John Mabey, sound tapes, early computer original Sheridan discs.
 In 2006, Kathryn Farley was awarded a Grant for Researcher in Residence by the Daniel Langlois Foundation to chart the history of the Generative Systems, a groundbreaking instructional program founded in 1970 by Professor Sonia Landy Sheridan at the School of the Art Institute of Chicago, and trace its seminal impact on the development of technological arts education.
 Farley worked in close contact with Web designer, Ludovic Carpentier, and archivist Vincent Bonin, to conceive of an interface that illuminates the complex matrix of ideas, processes and practices that Generative Systems gave rise to, drew inspiration from and transformed during its lifespan.
 Information is arranged within the matrix in a way that emphasizes the interconnected components of the program, helping to demonstrate its collaborative, experimental and process-oriented features in real-time.

 These records can, for the most part, be found in the series Books, exhibition catalogues, periodicals and manuscripts and Generative Systems classroom records at the Daniel Langlois Foundation.
 Finally, the fonds includes correspondence and general documents relating to Sheridan's personal life, including boxes of her father's correspondence with her relating to Generative Systems developments.
 The fonds consist of seven series: Research and teaching activities (1960–2002, particularly 1960–1990); Publishing and editing activities; Events: exhibitions and conferences (1954–2004, particularly 1963–1992); Books, exhibition catalogues, periodicals and manuscripts (1964–2004, particularly 1964–1994); Background files (1968–2004, particularly 1968–1993); Artworks and printouts (1969–2002); General correspondence (1973–1994).